RossMeikleham/Tainted/README.md

 clean stay clean as long as an operation performed on them results in a clean value.
 If combined with a dirty value, the value becomes tainted as dirty and remains that way through further operations.
-This is similar to the Maybe monad except once the dirty has been reached, calculations can still be performed on the value it contains.
+This is similar to the Maybe monad except once a dirty state has been reached, calculations can still be performed on the value contained within.

 This package contains implementations of the Tainted Monad, TaintedT (the Tainted Monad Transformer), and some examples.